 How We Tested and Chose the Best Cable Machines

 - Durability: We curated this list with products made of high-quality steel and durable components that could potentially last more than a decade.
 Our products also feature enough weight to where they shouldn’t topple over in use.
 “Cable machines have a lot of components; the more components and parts something has, there are increased odds of things breaking,” explains Amanda Capritto, CPT, CES, CNC, CF-L1, CSNC.
-“That said, cable machines are generally built durable and meant to last forever.”
+“That said, cable machines are generally built to be durable and meant to last forever.”

 - Versatility: The beauty of these cable machines is that they can support multiple movements, which is a game-changer for home gyms.
-While not every product on this list has the necessary attachments included with their purchase, you at least have the option to add those to expand your workouts even further and create a very versatile piece of equipment.
+While not every product on this list has the necessary attachments included with their purchase, you (at least) have the option to add those to expand your workouts even further and create a very versatile piece of equipment.
 We looked at the number of exercises each machine supports to offer as much versatility as possible for plenty of full-body workouts.

 - Special Features: Some cable machines come with multiple accessories and special features that enable you to make your workouts even more versatile or functional.
 Some have power rack attachments, built-in Smith machines, or pull-up bars.
-These profiles generally cost more, though, so we combed through tricked-out cable machines and simple units to offer a wide range.
+These profiles generally cost more, though, so we combed through tricked-out cable machines and simple units alike in order to offer a wide range.

 - Assembly: Whereas some equipment like the best bumper plates or barbells require zero assembly, that’s not the case with cable machines.
 Assembling a cable machine is no simple task, as the sheer weight of the silhouettes and multiple parts can make for a strenuous setup.
-For the heavier, more complicated machines, we chose companies that offer set-up alongside more convenient delivery services.
+For the heavier, more complicated machines, we chose companies that offer professional set-up services alongside more convenient delivery services.

 - Price: “One downside is that cable machines are expensive,” says Capritto.
 “But again, you’re investing in something that should last you forever.”
 While none of these products are necessarily cheap, any home gym equipment is an investment that should eventually pay for itself.